danielaparker/jsoncons/README.md

 - All unicode conversion and validation functions required by jsoncons have been gathered into the header file `unicode_traits.hpp`, which is included in this distribution, but now maintained in a separate github project, [unicode_traits](https://github.com/danielaparker/unicode_traits).
 - Issues with precedence in JsonPath evaluations have been fixed
-- literal operators _json and _wjson have been introduced
+- literal operators _json and _ojson have been introduced

 ## Get jsoncons